-The Lipscomb women’s soccer team drew with the East Tennessee State Buccaneers 1-1 on Sunday at the Lipscomb Soccer Complex in Nashville.
+The Lipscomb women’s soccer team drew with the East Tennessee State Buccaneers 1-1 at the Lipscomb Soccer Complex in Nashville.

-Two golden goal overtime periods were not sufficient to find a winner after each side grabbed a goal in the first half.
+Two golden goal overtime periods were not sufficient to find a winner in the Sept.
+12 game, after each side grabbed a goal in the first half.

 ETSU defender Raffaella Giuliano opened the scoring on a perfectly placed free kick.
 The graduate student from Italy picked out the top left corner on a 25-yard free kick on the right side of the goal, shooting across Bisons goalkeeper CJ Graham and beating her outstretched glove.